wethinkcode/bash-rag/README.md

 # bash-rag - Simple Terminal SQLite RAG Implementation
+TLDR run `./example.sh` to see a simple rag in

 A lightweight Retrieval-Augmented Generation (RAG) example using only terminal and plain sqlite text search.

 This project demonstrates how RAG can be implemented simply and effectively.